abhi2250/keycloak-custom-theme/Readme.md

 ## Volumes

-PostgreSQL data is persisted in a Docker volume named `postgres_data`.
+- PostgreSQL data is persisted in a Docker volume named `postgres_data`
+- Custom theme is mounted from the local `sail` directory